 Students on the program will take the following three courses, tentative syllabi for each course available by clicking on course name:

-The courses will be taught by Professor Elaine Lai and Rebkah Zincavage and will run concurrently for eight weeks throughout the summer.
-Students will earn 12 credits and the program counts towards one of the semesters that students need in order to graduate.
+Students will earn 12 credits and the program may count towards one of the semesters that students need in order to graduate.

 How the courses count: